homy-newfs8/esphome-sesame3/docs/README.md

 [ESPHome](https://esphome.io/) Smart Lock component for CANDYHOUSE [SESAME 5](https://jp.candyhouse.co/products/sesame5) / [SESAME 5 PRO](https://jp.candyhouse.co/products/sesame5-pro) / [SESAME bot](https://jp.candyhouse.co/products/sesame3-bot) / SESAME 3 / SESAME 4 / SESAME Bike, control via Bluetooth LE

+## Warning: Before use this component

+This component does not use the standard `BTClient` functionality of ESPHome.
+Therefore, this component cannot coexist with other BLE components in ESPHome.
+Use this module on a separate ESP32 device.

 # Setup this component

 You need to add compiler / library options to ESPHome base configuration, and `external_components` section link to this component.